laststance/npm-publish-tool/README.md

 {
   "scripts": {
     "push-release-commit": "push-release-commit"
-  },
-  "devDependencies": {
-    "@laststance/npm-publish-tool": "^1.6.3"
   }
 }
 ```

-The `push-release-commit` command is now available globally within your project and:
+The `push-release-commit` command is now available within your project and:

 - Reads version from package.json
 - Creates a commit with format "release v{version}"